Category: Germany

 • What was Saint Hildegard the Patron Saint of?
 Culinary arts?
 Creativity?

 Culinary arts?
 Creativity?
-Arts?
-This question of what was Saint Hildegard the Patron Saint of came up recently when I was asked where I had first heard or came to know Saint Hildegard as The Patron Saint of Creativity?
-In my documentary of The Unruly Mystic: Saint Hildegard, I invited many of the interviewees to respond if they thought of her as the patron saint of creativity, and that became the gold standard in the final film.
-While I would find it hard to believe that I alone coined that phrase at the time I started making the film, I do see that everything she did could fall under what I call the pursuit of creativity.
+The arts?
+The question of what Saint Hildegard is the patron saint of came up recently when I was asked where I first heard of Saint Hildegard as the Patron Saint of Creativity.
+In my documentary The Unruly Mystic: Saint Hildegard, I invited many of the interviewees to share whether they thought of her as the patron saint of creativity — and that framing became the gold standard in the final film.
+While I find it hard to believe I alone coined that phrase when I started making it, I do see that everything she did falls under what I call the pursuit of creativity.

-“Actually she is not an official patron saint of anything, which may be a good thing because to think of Hildegard merely as a “patron saint” is to gloss over her profound capabilities and influence” states The Loyola Press.
-However the same author encourages that she should be the pantheon of other saints known for their culinary arts for “St. Hildegard’s recipe for “Cookies of Joy” is still used today.
-She encouraged bakers to eat the cookies often: “They will reduce the bad humors, enrich the blood, and fortify the nerves,” she wrote.”
-So is Saint Hildegard the Patron Saint of Culinary Arts too?
+The Loyola Press puts it plainly: “Actually she is not an official patron saint of anything — which may be a good thing, because to think of Hildegard merely as a patron saint is to gloss over her profound capabilities and influence.”
+And yet the same source notes that her recipe for “Cookies of Joy” is still used today, with Hildegard encouraging bakers to eat them often: “They will reduce the bad humors, enrich the blood, and fortify the nerves.”
+So is Saint Hildegard the patron saint of culinary arts as well?
+The question keeps expanding the more you look at her life.

-Scholars and religious have shown a renewed interest in the guide she wrote for novices, The Seven Spiritual Weapons.
-One of the “weapons” she describes in that treatise might inspire Catholic artists today: in exhorting her sisters to trust in God, she tells them, “to believe that alone we will never be able to do something truly good.”
+Scholars and religious communities have shown renewed interest in the guide she wrote for novices, The Seven Spiritual Weapons.
+One of those weapons might speak most directly to artists: in exhorting her sisters to trust in God, she writes, “to believe that alone we will never be able to do something truly good.”
+That humility — the acknowledgment that creativity flows through us rather than from us — is a posture both saints share.

-Along with my etsy.com example, I like how the intersection of faith and arts can lead to some surprising destinations.
-St. Catherine of Bologna Arts Association of Ringwood, New Jersey holds an annual photo, art, and poetry exhibition called “A Little Bit of Soho in Ringwood.”
-The exhibition, held each year on the weekend nearest St. Catherine’s March 9th feast day, features hundreds of artists and draws thousands of visitors.
-On the 600th anniversary of the birth of St. Catherine, the theme was “Celebrating the Light That We Are.”
+The intersection of faith and art continues to generate surprising destinations.
+The St. Catherine of Bologna Arts Association of Ringwood, New Jersey holds an annual exhibition called “A Little Bit of Soho in Ringwood,” timed to the weekend nearest St. Catherine’s March 9th feast day.
+It draws hundreds of artists and thousands of visitors.
+On the 600th anniversary of her birth, the theme was “Celebrating the Light That We Are” — a phrase that could as easily describe Hildegard’s entire life’s work.

 “From the distance of so many centuries she is still very modern and speaks to our lives.
-She, like us, suffered temptations, she suffered the temptations of disbelief, of sensuality, of a difficult spiritual struggle.
+She, like us, suffered temptations — of disbelief, of sensuality, of a difficult spiritual struggle.
 She felt forsaken by God, she found herself in the darkness of faith.
-Yet in all these situations she was always holding the Lord’s hand, she did not leave him, she did not abandon him.
+Yet in all these situations she was always holding the Lord’s hand.
 And walking hand in hand with the Lord, she walked on the right path and found the way of light.”

-All of which takes us back to St. Hildegard as being the patron saint of creativity, so what not ask that saint for support in your own work?
+All of which returns us to St. Hildegard as patron saint of creativity.
+If you are an artist, a musician, a writer, or anyone who has ever struggled to trust what you see and know — why not ask her for support in your own work?

 • September 17th is the Feast Day of St. Hildegard of Bingen